WriteSAE: Sparse Autoencoders for Recurrent State

 Results

-Atom substitution vs matched-Frobenius-norm ablation.
-Win rate is the fraction of firings where the WriteSAE atom lowers forward KL to the base model below the ablation control.
+Replacement test: WriteSAE atom vs deleting the write and vs a same-amplitude random atom.
+Win rate is the fraction of positions where the atom yields a closer final token distribution (lower forward KL to the base model) than the deletion control.

 TestModelnWin rate